 I really don’t remember the year I got passed the holiday turkey-carving baton at Mama’s house…I just remember the mess.
 Now, it’s a seamless operation for me.
 I could probably even compete with the best of them on turkey carving speed, but in the beginning, that wasn’t the case.
 Looking back, I wish I had a how-to article to read with photographs for reference like this one, but when I think about it, I guess I had something even better—my mama.
 Her, standing over my shoulder telling me every cut to make and a brother with his mouth open waiting, not so patiently, nearby made for a quick study.
 Happy Thanksgiving, y’all!

-Step 1: Cut the band of skin holding drumstick.
+Step 1: Cut the band of skin holding the drumstick.
 Grasp the end of the drumstick.
-Then place a knife between the drumstick/thigh and body of the turkey, and cut through skin to joint.
-Remove entire leg by pulling out and back, using the point of the knife to disjoin it.
+Then, place a knife between the drumstick/thigh and body of the turkey, and cut through skin to joint.
+Remove the entire leg by pulling out and back, using the point of the knife to disjoin it.
 Separate the thigh and drumstick at the joint.